 At 5 Week pregnant, the embryo just looks like a tadpole.
 Your Baby has now begun to form major organs like heart, stomach, liver, kidneys and many systems like circulatory, digestive and nervous.

 The symptoms you experience at 5 weeks pregnancy are just a result of your hormonal surge.
 Many ‘Moms To Be’ realize that first trimester is the toughest of all and want to get rid of the discomfort at the earliest.
-This is a phase, which needs a swift attention to your health as your body needs plenty of rest, healthy diet and ways to make you feel comfortable.
+This is a phase, which needs swift attention to your health as your body needs plenty of rest, healthy diet and ways to make you feel comfortable.

-First trimester is the most crucial time for you as well as for your baby.
+The first trimester is the most crucial time for you as well as for your baby.
 You need to follow certain regimes for keeping your health in good condition.
 Here is a checklist you should follow during 5-week pregnancy-

 1- Switch To A Healthy Diet

-As proper nutrition is very crucial for you and for the growth of your baby, it is advised to include fruits and vegetables in your diet to make it more rich in vitamins and proteins.
+As proper nutrition is very crucial for you and for the growth of your baby, it is advised to include fruits and vegetables in your diet to make it richer in vitamins and proteins.
 Moreover, you must load up your diet with BIG 5 nutrients like folate, zinc, iron, calcium, and fiber.

 2- Get Proper Health Check-Ups Done